hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### Comments

 Comments are highly encouraged when developing.
 They allow other developers to pick up from where you left off.
-In the *Industry*, they are a **must**.
-If you submit a Pull Request with *poorly* documented code, chances are it will be rejected.
 Documentation can be achieved in a number of different ways.
-You do not necessarily have to write comments, instead you should *strive* for descriptive names when creating functions or variables.
+You do not necessarily have to write comments, instead you should strive for descriptive names when creating functions or variables.

 ```cpp